What To Eat in Vietnam: Bahn Mi, Phở, And Beyond

 How Much It Costs: A cold glass of bia hơi typically costs around 5,000 to 15,000 VND (about $0.20 to $0.65), making it an incredibly wallet-friendly way to enjoy the local drinking culture.

 What to Pair It With: Pair your bia hơi with some delicious street food like grilled skewers or fried spring rolls for the ultimate Vietnamese experience.
-The light beer complements the savory bites perfectly.
+The light beer complements the savoury bites perfectly.

 The Best Coffee Spots in Vietnam